elastic/logstash-docs-md/docs/vpr/v10-3-1-plugins-outputs-elasticsearch.md

 If you plan to use the Kibana web interface, use the Elasticsearch output plugin to get your log data into Elasticsearch.

 ::::{tip}
-You can run Elasticsearch on your own hardware, or use our [hosted {{es}} Service](https://www.elastic.co/cloud/elasticsearch-service) on Elastic Cloud.
+You can run Elasticsearch on your own hardware, or use our [hosted Elasticsearch Service](https://www.elastic.co/cloud/elasticsearch-service) on Elastic Cloud.
 The Elasticsearch Service is available on both AWS and GCP.
-[Try the {{es}} Service for free](https://www.elastic.co/cloud/elasticsearch-service/signup).
+[Try the Elasticsearch Service for free](https://www.elastic.co/cloud/elasticsearch-service/signup).
 ::::